5 Socially Responsible Ways To Have an Eco-Tourism Experience in Melbourne and Victoria That Won't (Entirely) Break The Bank

 Wildlife Wonders(opens in a new tab) on the Great Ocean Road offers a way to see endangered native animals and support wildlife conservation.
 Echidna Walkabout(opens in a new tab) gives you the opportunity to plant trees and give back to the habitat required by koalas.
 Finally, Trashbags On Tour(opens in a new tab) offer day trips from Melbourne to the stunning Great Ocean Road, but you’ll be expected to get your hands dirty with some rubbish collection.

 Here at Wild Adventures Melbourne(opens in a new tab) we are a tour company which not only loves nature, wildlife and active adventure but is proud to be eco-conscious.
-We do everything we can to keep waste to zero, clean the places we visit and partner with eco-conscious venues.
+We do everything we can to keep waste to zero, offset our emissions clean up the places we visit and partner with eco-conscious venues.

-Check out our homepage(opens in a new tab) to learn more about how our tours try to make a positive difference.
+Check out our homepage(opens in a new tab) to learn more about how our adventures try to make a difference and go beyond sustainability.